‘Enemy’ Perception of China Has Risen in America

 President Joe Biden won more confidence from respondents, with over half saying they have confidence in him to handle things such as terrorism, climate change and military force.

-Pew found that 53% of respondents said they were confident in Biden’s ability to deal effectively with the country.
-Predictably, Democrats have far more confidence in Biden than Republicans to handle China, 83%–19%.
+Pew found that 53% of respondents said they were confident in Biden’s ability to deal effectively with China.
+Predictably, Democrats have far more confidence in Biden than Republicans to handle the country, 83%–19%.

 While 60% of respondents are confident in the new administration to deal with world affairs in general, they do not have as much faith in Biden to handle affairs with China.